tpm2-software/tpm2-tools/man/tpm2_createprimary.1.md

 one of the Primary Seeds or a Temporary Object under **TPM_RH_NULL**.
 The command uses a **TPM2B_PUBLIC** as a template for the object to be created.
 The command will create and load a Primary Object.
 The sensitive area is not returned.
+A context file for the created object's handle is saved to disk for future interactions with the created primary.

 # OPTIONS